shuo-s-feng/web-server-on-aws/README.md

 [English](README.md) | [中文](README.zh.md)

-A TypeScript-based AWS CDK project for deploying web applications (Node.js and Django) to AWS Elastic Beanstalk.
+A TypeScript-based AWS CDK project for deploying web applications (Node.js, Django, and Docker) to AWS Elastic Beanstalk.
 This project provides a robust and scalable solution for hosting web applications using AWS services.

 ## Features

 - Automated infrastructure creation and continuous deployment using AWS CDK
-- Support for both Node.js and Django backend deployments
+- Support for multiple backend types: Node.js, Django, and Docker
 - Environment-based deployment (staging and production)
 - Optional custom domain configuration with SSL certificates
 - Comprehensive logging and monitoring setup